uncefact/tests-untp/documentation/docs/mock-apps/components/custom-button.md

 ## Description

-The CustomButton component renders a button with loading state and optional download functionality.
-It provides a flexible and reusable button solution for various use cases within the application.
+The CustomButton component renders a button with a loading state and optional download functionality, offering a flexible and reusable solution for various use cases within the application.

+This component is used to download data returned by the last service in the services array defined in the application configuration (app-config.json).
+If the last service does not return any data, the button will not be displayed.
+For details about the types of services (function types), refer to the `Function Type` section in each service’s documentation.

 ## Example